 Fellows interested in the basic science track identify a mentor and an area of research focus prior to starting the fellowship.
 Fellows in this track are expected to engage in laboratory meetings and to apply for extramural funding during their training.

 Global oncology is a rapidly growing academic field with unique research questions and clinical dilemmas.
 Fellows interested in a Global Oncology career path are required to have international experience in low resource settings prior to fellowship.
 Continuity clinics can be arranged at sites that have American board-certified hematology-oncologists on site.

 Fellows not on a Global Oncology career track can participate in up to 2 month-long global oncology electives in the second and third years of fellowship.

 - Global Oncology

 - Global Oncology Fellowship Elective Impacts Collaborations in Cancer Care and Knowledge Exchange

 Leadership in Preventive Medicine

 This track is tailored for those interested in gaining further knowledge and skills in the assessment of medical outcomes and in leading change and improvements in health care systems.
-This track combines clinical training in Hematology/Oncology with DHMC's acclaimed two-year Leadership-Preventive Medicine residency program.
-The track extends the length of training by one year.
+This track combines clinical training in Hematology/Oncology with Dartmouth Hitchcock Medical Center's acclaimed 2-year Leadership Preventive Medicine Residency (LPMR) program.
+The track extends the length of training by 1 year.